 Barbora Valiukeviciute, Violin

 Born in Kaunas, Lithuania, Barbora Valiukeviciute began her studies at the age of five at J. Naujalis Music Gymnasium.
 Since then, she has gone on to perform around the world, most recently at the Veronica Hagman Concert Hall and Staller Center for the Arts in the United States.
 She has also performed recitals at the Auditorium al Duomo in Florence, the Fukuoka Across Hall in Japan, and the Metropolitan Museum Concert Hall in New York, National Philharmonic in Lithuania.
 Barbora has served as a co-concertmaster of the New York Symphonic Ensemble under the baton of Takahara Mamoru, leading the orchestra for five years in tours around the United States and Asia.

 Nzinga-Ain Barberousse started with HPSI at age 3 on the piano.
 She has studied at Sherwood, MIC, UIC, and Northwestern for classical piano since then.
 Her teaching career began 7 years ago with a single student and has grown to include students of all ages.
-She teaches with the Suzuki Method and uses a mixture of methods to teach music theory and sight reading.
+She has been a certified Suzuki Method instructor for several years and uses a mixture of methods to teach music theory and sight reading.
 She received her Bachelor of Science in neuroscience and plans to continue teaching throughout graduate school.